LouisCE/warrior-path/README.md

 However, I did not delete the original repo and it still contains my earliest commits and development history.
 While most of the commit history exists in the current repo, the initial work can still be viewed via the link below.

-Original repo (where you can see my early commit history and original User Stories): https://github.com/LouisCE/warrior-path-x
-Current repo (for submission and deployment): https://github.com/LouisCE/warrior-path
+Original repo (where you can see my early commit history and old User Stories): https://github.com/LouisCE/warrior-path-x Current repo (for submission and deployment): https://github.com/LouisCE/warrior-path

 I spoke about this issue with my facilitator (also credited below) and it was confirmed with the assessment team that this would not be an issue.
 From that point onward, I have followed a consistent practice of committing my work to clearly demonstrate my development process.